industrial-edge/Performance-Analytics/docs/Installation.md

 Add the needed tags:

-The "active" variables of the individual steps are those that end with "_x".
+The "active" variables of the individual steps are those that are in DB_HMI and named with "DB_HMI"."ARG1_Seq1_S1" to "DB_HMI"."ARG1_Seq1_S19".
+Also add the String Variable for the Product "DB_Process_Var"."Car_Type_inProduction_Text".

 Add a second data source for PLC2 also with the OPc-UA Connector: